Review update: 2020 Mercedes-Benz GLS-Class blends luxury with family life

 Miss: It’s smart, but not that smart

 Mercedes-Benz has thought of nearly everything.
 Third-row occupants will find two USB-C ports just for their charging needs.
 The interior can light up like a Miami nightclub if you’re into that sort of thing.
 And there’s a 7-inch tablet in the rear that can control various vehicle functions (parents, beware).
 But the GLS and its whiz-bang tech isn’t that smart.
 The intelligent adaptive cruise control system is supposed to automatically change the set cruising speed based upon the current speed limit.
 Entering a small town with a lower speed limit?
 The system will automatically reduce the set speed.
 That’s great, unless you’re going the speed limit in a 70 mph zone on I-94 and suddenly the GLS thinks the speed limit dropped to 45 mph, which it didn’t.
 This happened multiple times and instantly induced motion sickness for two of my passengers.
-Once is a mitsake, twice is silly, three times and it’s time to turn it off.
+Once is a mistake, twice is silly, three times and it’s time to turn it off.

 ––––––––––––––––––––––––––––––––––––––––––